owengriffin/cartilage-dreamhost/README.markdown

 6. Now you are ready to deploy your application cap deploy:deploy

+## Adding a new dependency

+I've modified this skeleton to use bundler.
+If you need to add a dependency you need to add it to the Gemfile, and follow the instructions on the bundler wiki.

+First install the required Gems

+    bundle install

+Then lock the gems into the project

+    bundle lock

+Now ensure that the gems are kept within the project

+    bundle pack

 ## TODO

 1. Stop re-installing the gems when running setup